ee-jackson/danum-gaps/code/notebooks/2024-09-30_describe-data.md

 | 14   |          86 |
 | 17   |          69 |

-The SBE was set up with the idea that each of the planting lines would have 66 positions where a seedling was planted.
-However, due to some positions being un-plantable (i.e. obstructed by rock or stream), and due to undulating topography (seedling was planted every *x*m) there are often more or less than 66 planting positions.
+The SBE was set up with the implicit assumption that each of the planting lines would have 66 positions where a seedling was planted.
+However, due to some positions being un-plantable (i.e. obstructed by rock or stream), and due to undulating topography (seedling was planted every 3m) there are often more or less than 66 planting positions.

 There are more individual plants than positions as those that died very early in the experiment were replaced by a new cohort of seedlings.